Apollo013/DotNet_Communications_MassTransit_RabbitMQ/README.md

 ####Scenario

-For this exercise the sender sends a 'Command' message (a new customer record) to a central client, who in turn processes the new customer and generates 'Event' messages that are cascaded to other clients (sales, management, etc...)
+For this exercise the sender sends a 'Command' message (a new customer record) to a central client, who in turn processes the new customer and generates an 'Event' message that is cascaded out to other clients (sales, management, etc...)

 ---